NabilNaou/claim/README.md

-- Work in progress
+Work in progress

-NL:
+** NL **:
-Het doel van dit portfolio is om een toegankelijke claimwizard te ontwikkelen als oefenproject.
-Ik wil hiermee oefenen met onderwerpen zoals Next.js, Redux en SSR.
+Het doel van dit portfolio-projectje is het ontwikkelen van een accessible stepper als oefening.
+Hiermee oefen ik voornamelijk met Next.js, React, Redux en server-side rendering (SSR).

-Het einddoel is om gebruik te maken van Next.js, React, CSS/HTML, Storybook en Redux.
-Het moet toegankelijk zijn (screenreader/keyboard, wcag).
-Clean code architectuur en type safe.
+Het einddoel is een schone, type-safe code architectuur te hebben met goede performance en screenreader / keyboard support (WCAG).
 De locale is voorlopig vast ingesteld op NL (geen i18n).

-Het project is een set-up wizard/stepper van vijf stappen met wat validatie.
+Het project is een set-up wizard/stepper waarbij de gebruiker van stap 1 t/m 5 gaat met wat validatie.
 Het is de bedoeling dat dit project niet te groot wordt.

-EN:
+** EN **:
-The goal of this portfolio is to develop an accessible claim wizard as a practice project.
-This is practice for topics like Next, Redux, and SSR.
+The goal of this portfolio project is to develop an accessible stepper as an exercise.
+I'll be practicing primarily with Next.js, React, Redux, and server-side rendering (SSR).

-The ultimate goal is to use Next, React, CSS/HTML, Storybook, and Redux.
-It must be accessible (screen reader/keyboard, WCAG), have a clean code architecture, and perform well.
+The end goal is a clean, type-safe code architecture with good performance and screen reader/keyboard support (WCAG).
+The locale is currently set to NL (no i18n).

 The project is a setup wizard/stepper that guides the user from steps 1 through 5, with some validation.
-The project is intended to be kept to a minimum.
+The goal is to keep this project small.